The Tradition of Basketmaking and Basket Use in Woodstock and Beyond

 Although the Harlow basket factory and farm had been sold, Benjamin’s son, George, continued to carry on the basket making tradition.
 He worked for the Reed Brothers who had a maple sugar and basket making business in the Village of Woodstock.

-This building was originally used as the Harlow basket factory before being moved to the village in South Pomfret.
+This building was originally used as the Harlow basket factory before being moved in 1908 to South Pomfret village.
+It is now The Grange Theatre for ArtisTree.

 George Harlow.
 Photo courtesy of Megan Harlow.